 Stylus: Pencil by FiftyThree

 This is a popular choice, and I see why.
 It’s Bluetooth enabled, with great pressure sensitivity and palm rejection.
 You can use it as both a pencil and rubber, and it’s cheaper and looks better than the Apple Pencil.
 Boom, eat your heart out Tim Cook.
-It is expensive for a stylus, but this is the best you’re getting and it is worth it.
+It is expensive for a stylus, but this is the best you’re getting and it is worth it if you do anything related to illustration or design or you just wanna splurge money.

 Best organisational tool: Cocoon GRID-IT